I built an app because voice is the fastest thinking I do

 Do I need a Notion account to use it?

 No. This is an in-browser app (for now).
 You hit Copy as markdown and paste the brief wherever you keep your planner.
-I have a vision that the next version will save directly into Notion, but that's an efficiency upgrade, not a requirement.
+I have a vision that the next version will save directly into Notion, but it will be an efficiency upgrade, not a requirement.

 Why voice memos specifically?